 On Android we use pure Java.

-On iOS we rely on iOS File Sharing, see this article.
-Until iOS 11 is released, you'll need iTunes do download or delete individual files.
-If you want to customize path, refer to Streamer.swift / startRecord() and customize below code block:
+If you want to customize path via SDK, refer to Streamer.swift / startRecord() and customize below code block:

 let documents = try FileManager.default.url(for: .documentDirectory, in: .userDomainMask, appropriateFor: nil, create: false)

 df.dateFormat = "yyyyMMddHHmmss"

 let fileName = "MVI_" + df.string(from: Date()) + ".mp4"

 let fileUrl = documents.appendingPathComponent(fileName)

 On Android 8+ you can select any destination for recording, including SD card.
 On earlier OS versions we use /DCIM/LarixBroadcaster/ on the internal storage due to Android limitation.

 Q18: How can I combine together the files with split recording?

 You may install MP4Box and run command like "MP4Box -add input_file1.mp4 -cat input_file2.mp4 output_file.mp4".